Learn then Decide: A Learning Approach for Designing Data Marketplaces: Regret Analysis

+These regularity conditions are satisfied by common kernel choices used in practice \citep[e.g.,][]{Parzen1962}.
+Any boundary bias near $1$ or $H$ can be handled by standard boundary-corrected KDE on $[1,H]$.

+\begin{theorem}[Exploration-stage KDE regret bound] Under Assumption~\ref{assump:family} and the kernel conditions in Eq.~\eqref{eqn:condkde}, suppose the exploration-stage KDE in Eq.~\eqref{eqn:defkde} uses the bandwidth $w = O\!\left(n^{-1/3}\right)$, where $n$ is the number of bids received in the current round.
+Then, for all $n>1$, with probability at least $1-1/n$, the instantaneous regret in the current round satisfies $r \;\le\; C_{\mathrm{KDE}}\, n^{-2/3}\log n$, for some constant $C_{\mathrm{KDE}} > 0$ independent of $n$. \end{theorem}

 Compared to the KDE rate in \citet{Segal2003}, our approach relaxes its underlying assumptions.
 Specifically, it does not require the true density $f$ to be continuously differentiable with a Hölder continuous derivative, nor does it impose Hölder continuity on the kernel function.
-Additionally, our result provides a finite-sample guarantee for any the number of bids $n>1$, making it practical for data marketplaces where $n$ may be limited.
+Additionally, our result provides a finite-sample guarantee, making it practical for data marketplaces where $n$ may be limited.